 Medication checks and time out procedure

-The COSA guidelinesr outline the specific checks that should be performed prior to administration of antineoplastic drugs:
+The COSA guidelinesr outline the specific checks that should be performed prior to administration of anti-cancer drugs:

 - The protocol - verify the prescription is in accordance with the treatment protocol including correct patient parameters, correct doses, completed investigations and pre and post supportive medications.

-- Scheduling - ensure the appropriate time period has passed since the last dose of antineoplastic drugs.
+- Scheduling - ensure the appropriate time period has passed since the last dose of anti-cancer drugs.